-The main danger to residential electric power during a severe solar storm is long-term loss of electricity from the power grid.
+The main danger to residential electric power during a severe solar storm is very-long-term loss of electricity from the power grid.
 This means that having any kind of a standby generator at all provides a large amount of protection from severe solar storms as long as you have a long-term fuel supply.

 The one possible source of damage to electrical powered items during a severe solar storm comes from the possibility of AC from the power grid having an extremely distorted waveform before the electric grid finally collapses.
 There have been severe solar storms affecting power grids in high-latitude regions.
-The most notable of these storms severely affected the province of Quebec in Canada in 1989, and South Africa in 2003.
+The most notable of these recent storms are the ones that severely affected the province of Quebec in Canada in 1989, and South Africa in 2003.
 In both cases, sections of the power grid collapsed fairly quickly, and I have found no reports of damage to any individually-owned items.

 Small solar storms often happen with great frequency (especially in the years near the peak of the sunspot cycle), and only affect small electric grids near the polar regions where the power grid operators are prepared for all but the most severe of such events.
 So don't start up your generator with every report of an X-class solar flare.
 If a once-in-a-century electromagnetic storm is on its way to the Earth, however, it would be prudent to start and transfer your generator before the grid collapses in order to supply only undistorted power to your house.

 It is important to remember the 3 most important causes of generator failure: